jolexa/aws-codebuild-dockerhub/README.md

 make WebhookEndpoint=example.jolexa.us WebhookEndpointZoneName=jolexa.us GHSECRET=mysecret
 ```

+* After deploying the infrastructure, add a webhook to your GitHub repo that
+   sends a json payload to the endpoint

 #### Theory
 I choose to manage the API GW/Lambda/SNS infrastructure inside of CloudFormation
 because it represents the most manageable methods available as well as the least